 This is a graphical term for blending the edges of objects.
-Photo & Graphic Designer provides a feather control that enables any object, graphics, text or photo to be feathered - giving it a blurred edge that blends with the background.
+Designer Pro+ provides a feather control that enables any object, graphics, text or photo to be feathered - giving it a blurred edge that blends with the background.
 The Feather control is not a tool on the left, but one of the controls on the top bar.
-See Feathering (on page 138) for more information.
+Try it on your rectangle shape.
+Select the shape and then click this Feather control on the right of the top bar.